Ninnka/vue-json-view-editor/README.md

 # vue-json-view-editor

 > VJVE is a vue component for displaying and editing javascript arrays and JSON objects.
+> This project is still in the demo stage
 ## Build Setup

 ``` bash